btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 ## Alby Extension

 [Alby](https://getalby.com/) is a free, fast, simple, and convenient way to send and receive Bitcoin payments with your normal browser on the Bitcoin Lightning Network with ease.
-You can now connect your BTCPay wallet directly to your Alby extension.
-To learn more on how to connect your BTCPay wallet to alby, visit [here](https://guides.getalby.com/user-guide/v/alby-account-and-browser-extension/alby-lightning-account/connect-your-alby-lightning-account-to-other-apps/connect-to-btcpay-server)
+You can now connect your BTCPay wallet directly to your Alby account.
+To learn more on [how to connect your BTCPay wallet to Alby](https://guides.getalby.com/user-guide/v/alby-account-and-browser-extension/alby-lightning-account/connect-your-alby-lightning-account-to-other-apps/connect-to-btcpay-server).